invivasolutions/PyTorch-StudioGAN-Crypts/README.md

 Try ``python3 src/main.py`` to see available options.

+# Configuration Options & command line switches

+Included in `configs` are a number of example configuration files based on the work done in verifying the various GAN Models included in this package.
+There is also [a guide to the settings for StyleGAN models](configs/StyleGAN_ADA_GuideLine.md) and an [extended explanation of the settings available in a configuration yaml file](configs/configuration_file_guide.md)

+As well as the above command line switches there's [a full guide to the available options]

 # Supported Training/Testing Techniques

 * Load All Data in Main Memory (``-hdf5 -l``)